msteinert/bstring/doc/security.md

-Bstrlib does not do anything out of the ordinary to attempt to deal with the standard problem of memory leaking (losing references to allocated memory) when programming in the C and C++ languages.
+Bstrlib does not do anything out of the ordinary to attempt to deal with the standard problem of memory leaking (losing references to allocated memory) when programming in the C language.
 However, it does not compound the problem any more than exists either, as it doesn't have any intrinsic inescapable leaks in it.
 Bstrlib does not preclude the use of automatic garbage collection mechanisms such as the Boehm garbage collector.